Site institucional da responsabilidade da Direção-Geral de Agricultura e Desenvolvimento Rural

 Sal de Castro Marim

-In Roman times, between the 1st and 4th century AD, salt appears associated with fish processing centers on the Algarve coast.
-The first written reference on the salt of Castro Marim dates back to the late Middle Ages and corresponds to the first Charter of Charter, granted by D. Afonso III, dated 8 July 1277.
+During the Roman period, between the 1st and 4th centuries AD, salt appears associated with fish-processing centers along the Algarve coast.
+The first written reference to Castro Marim salt dates back to the late Middle Ages and corresponds to the first Carta de Foral, granted by King Afonso III on July 8, 1277.

 Product specifications (pdf)